 Regardless of the precise definition, getting machine learning models into a production system and maintaining them over time is hard.

-Best practices are emerging to ensure you can sucessfully prepare data, train a model, validate predictions, deploy, serve and monitor your model.
+Best practices are emerging to ensure you can successfully prepare data, train a model, validate predictions, deploy, serve and monitor your model.

 This post is a 10,000-foot overview of things to consider during the life cycle of a machine learning project and includes pointers to useful resources.